Chart Color Schemes

 Highett (East) - Cheltenham's population is slightly older than the national pattern

-The median age in Highett (East) - Cheltenham is 40, which is higher than Greater Melbourne's figure of 37 and Australia's figure of 38 years.
-The 75-84 cohort is notably over-represented locally at 6.9%, while the 25-34 age group is under-represented at 12.3%.
-Between 2021 and present, the 15 to 24 age group has grown from 9.7% to 10.4% of the population.
-Conversely, the 25 to 34 cohort has declined from 13.8% to 12.3%.
-Demographic modeling suggests that by 2041, Highett (East) - Cheltenham's age profile will evolve significantly.
-The 75 to 84 age cohort is projected to grow significantly, expanding by 1,146 people (63%) from 1,806 to 2,953.
+The median age in Highett (East) - Cheltenham is 40, which is higher than Greater Melbourne's figure of 37 and Australia's figure of 38.
+The 75-84 age cohort is over-represented at 6.9% locally compared to the Greater Melbourne average, while the 25-34 age group is under-represented at 12.3%.
+Between 2021 and present, the 15-24 age group has increased from 9.7% to 10.4%, while the 25-34 cohort has decreased from 13.8% to 12.3%.
+By 2041, demographic modeling suggests significant changes in Highett (East) - Cheltenham's age profile.
+The 75-84 age cohort is projected to grow by 63%, from 1,809 to 2,953 people.
 Notably, the combined 65+ age groups are expected to account for 54% of total population growth.
-Meanwhile, the 35 to 44 and 0 to 4 cohorts are expected to experience population declines.
+Meanwhile, the 35-44 and 0-4 age cohorts are projected to experience population declines.